Make a DIY Hummingbird Mister Birdbath

-Hummingbirds have difficulty bathing at traditional bird baths, but love to fly through mist!
+Hummingbirds may have difficulty bathing at traditional bird baths, but they love to fly through mist!
 This DIY bird bath project creates the perfect place for hummingbirds to play and bathe.
 Decorate this hummingbird mister to match your backyard décor, and wait for the hummingbirds to find it!

 - 5-gallon plastic container, about 20 x 16 x 12 in.